 About Our Experience

-When planning our trip to South Dakota, we thought that we would skip Wind Cave National Park, since tours of the cave were not being offered during our visit (we were here in mid-October 2020).
+When planning our trip to South Dakota, we thought that we would skip Wind Cave National Park, since tours of the cave were not being offered during our visit (our first visit was in mid-October 2020).
 However, we had some free time, so that gave us enough time to add on a short day hike in Wind Cave National Park.
 But honestly, our expectations were a little low.

 This hike blew away all of our expectations.
 Tim and I loved this hike.
 Sometimes, it is the unplanned moments that turn out to be your favorite moments while traveling, and for us, this was just the case.